Tawas Bay Area Attractions

 Today, the Au Sable River is still a major water route in this region, used by nature enthusiasts for a variety of recreational uses.
 Visitors enjoy views of lush upland and lowland forests, high-bank vistas, and vast watery impoundments for fishing and other recreational activities.
 The presence of a series of hydroelectric dams interrupt the river’s flow, while adding other aspects of interest for many.

 Three monuments mark the historic nature of the waterway — Canoers' Memorial, honoring those who paddled this great river; Lumberman’s Monument, a tribute to those who labored in the surrounding forests; and the Kiwanis Monument, commemorating the efforts of private citizens to reforest the state’s lands.

-Tawas Point Lighthouse Tawas Point State Park’s expansive day-use beach offers acres of glistening white sugar sand, sprinkled with patches of dune grass and backed by low dunes on the Lake Huron side.
+Tawas Point State Park’s expansive day-use beach offers acres of glistening white sugar sand, sprinkled with patches of dune grass and backed by low dunes on the Lake Huron side.
 The jewel of the park is Tawas Point Lighthouse, built in 1876.

 It is the only working model of Victorian-era light stations still in operation on the Great Lakes; and to walk through this historic structure and ascend its winding iron staircase is truly to step back in time.

 Tawas Point State Park